 What to make: Grilled watermelon steaks

-While technically a summer squash, we had to give zucchini its own entry because it’s so damn delicious.
+While technically a summer squash, zucchini needs its own entry because it’s so damn delicious.
 Zucchini has a neutral flavor and is low in carbs, so it can be easily subbed in for pasta or grated into bread to make your sandwich a little bit more nutritious.
-And did we mention it’s high in calcium, iron, phosphorus and potassium?
+And did you know it’s high in calcium, iron, phosphorus and potassium?
 Swoon.

 What to make: Zucchini ricotta galette